Anderson off to flyer at ATP Finals with win over Thiem

 Swiss Roger Federer will begin his quest for a record-extending seventh title at the eight-man season-ender when he faces Japan’s Kei Nishikori in the evening session.

+Standing at six foot eight, it would be easy to dismiss him as just a big server but his all-round game was too good for Thiem.

+“He’s very dangerous.
+He serves well.
+I think out of the taller guys, he’s playing outstanding from the baseline,” Thiem told reporters.
+“Of course, he can win the title here.”

-Anderson had lost both his matches against Thiem this year, having won their previous six clashes, and he looked fired-up to reassert his dominance over this year’s French Open runner-up.
+Anderson had lost both his matches against Thiem this year, having won their previous six clashes, and he looked fired up to reassert his dominance over this year’s French Open runner-up, clenching his fist regularly after winning points.

 He broke serve in the fourth game after a deep service return forced an error from the Austrian and had chances for a double break two games later but Thiem hung in.